This is an AI translated post.

 Select Language

-The first round of the French National Assembly (lower house, 577 seats) general election began on Monday, July 1.
-The far-right National Rally (RN) has emerged as a strong contender, followed by the left-wing coalition.
-President Emmanuel Macron's centrist ruling coalition is likely to suffer a major defeat, losing a significant number of seats.
+The first round of voting for the French National Assembly (National Assembly, 577 seats) began on Monday, July 1st.
+The far-right National Rally (RN) has emerged as a rising force, followed by the left-wing alliance.
+President Emmanuel Macron's centrist ruling coalition is likely to suffer a major defeat with a significant reduction in the number of seats.

-Following a significant defeat to the RN in the European Union (EU) parliamentary elections on June 9, President Macron announced a snap general election in an attempt to "ki-shi-kai-sei" (resurrection).
-He aimed to capitalize on public anxiety about the far-right, hoping to attract undecided voters.
-However, the ruling coalition failed to gain momentum, exposing Macron's deep unpopularity.
+Following a major defeat to RN in the European Union (EU) parliamentary elections on June 9th, President Macron announced a snap general election in an attempt to stage a comeback (起死回生, Kishikaisei).
+While his intention was to leverage public anxiety about the far-right to attract undecided voters, the ruling coalition failed to gain momentum, exposing a deep decline in President Macron's popularity.

-Recent opinion polls show the RN (which includes some members of the right-wing Republican party) enjoying the highest support.
-The left-wing coalition, "New People's Front," comprising the far-left party "Unbowed France," the Socialist Party, and the Green Party, is trailing behind, with the ruling coalition following closely.
+Recent polls show that RN (including an alliance with some members of the right-wing Republicans) enjoys the highest level of support.
+The left-wing alliance, "Nouvelle Union Populaire Ecologique et Sociale" (NUPES), composed of the far-left La France Insoumise, the Socialist Party, and the Greens, is in second place, with the ruling coalition trailing behind.

-The main focus now is whether the RN can secure a majority of seats in the final vote.
-If the RN wins a majority, Jordan Bardella, the party leader, is highly likely to be appointed as prime minister.
+The key question is whether RN will ultimately secure a majority of seats.
+If RN wins a majority, Jordan Bardella, the leader of RN, is likely to be appointed Prime Minister.